videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 ## Getting the Puzzle Together ##

-So now we are managing to put together the puzzle that's ThreadLocalRandom.
+So now we are managing to put together the puzzle of ThreadLocalRandom.
 From DotMix we have the mixing function and from Salmon et al. we get the idea of Counter-Based PRNGs.
 There's still a missing piece though: why is ThreadLocalRandom using what seems to be